Showing posts with label Everyday Exotic Spices. Show all posts

 (Continuing from Part 1).

-After being fought over for years, in 1814 the Dutch traders finally beat out the Spanish, Portuguese and the British for the monopoly of the spice trade and these islands came under Dutch control.
-The Spice Islands, along with other territories in the area now governed by the Dutch were all consolidated under one name: Dutch East Indies.
-They were under Dutch government from 1814 to 1942.
-During World War II, the Japanese conquered the Dutch West Indies and occupied them from 1942 - 1945.
-In 1945, Indonesia was proclaimed a republic, and the islands which were formerly known as the Spice Islands are now known as the Maluku Islands (also called the Moluccas or Moluccan Islands).
-The Moluccas are included with a group of islands between Southeast Asia and North Australia, that comprise the Malay Archipelago.
+After being fought over for years, in 1814, the Dutch traders finally beat out the Spanish, Portuguese, and the British for the monopoly of the spice trade, and these islands came under Dutch control.
+The Spice Islands, along with other territories in the area now governed by the Dutch, were all consolidated under one name: Dutch East Indies.
+They were under the Dutch government from 1814 to 1942.
+During World War II, the Japanese conquered the Dutch West Indies and occupied them from 1942 to 1945.
+In 1945, Indonesia was proclaimed a republic, and the islands that were formerly known as the Spice Islands are now known as the Maluku Islands (also called the Moluccas or Moluccan Islands).
+The Moluccas are included in a group of islands between Southeast Asia and North Australia, which comprises the Malay Archipelago.

 But you don't have to travel to Indonesia or circumnavigate the globe and risk death to go on an exotic spice adventure.
-Just follow the spice trails at Everyday Exotic Spices.
+These days spice trails are everywhere.

 ** Kefta spice blend is an authentic Moroccan recipe which includes: Coriander, Cumin, Spearmint, Paprika, Cayenne, Marjoram, Garlic, and other spices.